MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 results[5]
 ```

-You can also compare different configurations.
-In this example, you compare the gate-based nanosecond model with the Majorana based model for an error rate of $10^-4$.
-These correspond to indices 3 and 4.
+You can also compare different configurations.For example, lets' compare the gate-based nanosecond model with the Majorana based model for an error rate of $10^-4$.
+These configurations correspond to indices 3 and 4.

 ```python
 results[3:5]
 ```

+## Why chemistry applications of quantum computing are important?

+This tutorial represents a first step to integrate resource estimation of quantum solutions to electronic structure problems.
+One of the most important applications of scaled quantum computers is solving quantum chemistry problems.
+The simulation of complex quantum mechanical systems has the potential to unlock breakthroughs in areas such as carbon capture, food insecurity, and designing better fuels and materials.

+For example, one of the FCIDUMP files provided in this sample, *nitrogenase_54orbital*, describes the nitrogenase enzyme.
+If you could accurately simulate how this enzyme works at a quantum level, it could help us to understand how to produce it at scale.
+You could replace the highly energy-intensive process which is used to produce enough fertilizer to feed the planet.
+This has the potential to reduce the global carbon footprint and also to help address concerns regarding food insecurity in a growing population.

 ## Next steps

 If you want to deepen your knowledge, here are some experiments you can try:

-- Estimate some custom FCIDUMP files
+- Estimate some custom FCIDUMP files.
-- Investigate the details of resource estimation by exploring the detailed resource estimation tables
+- Investigate the details of resource estimation by exploring the detailed resource estimation tables.
-- Modify the assumptions on the target quantum computer by providing custom qubit parameters
+- Modify the assumptions on the target quantum computer by providing custom qubit parameters.
-- Check out the other resource estimation sample notebooks in the Azure Quantum sample gallery
+- Check out the other resource estimation sample notebooks in the Azure Quantum sample gallery.

 Continue to explore other quantum algorithms and techniques: